maliahavlicek/go-hrvatska/README.md

 to prevent the issue.

 * **Start over button going to wrong screen**
 When adding the start over functionality, the user was going to the hero-banner view, not the select trip view.
-I had to change the trip view to have mustFolow false.
+I had to change the trip view to have mustFollow false.

 * **Map pins in the sea when zooming in**
 Detailed maps sometimes had pins in the sea versus land despite pulling values from google.com/maps url parameters.
 I ended up using Sygic Maps to collect accurate values.

 * **Bad JSON**
 When building out my trips constant, I would often miss a closing bracket or comma.
-I used the JSON validator many times to quickly identify the problems when the console would show an error with TRIPS not being defined.
+I used the JSON validator many times to quickly identify the problems when the console would show an error with TRIPS not being defined. (this caused me to double quotes the keys as the validator I used insisted on that added safety net.)

 * **Email too large**
-EmailJS has a limit oj the size of the email sent via the free service.
+EmailJS has a limit to the size of the email sent via the free service.
 I opted for the challenge of sending a larger email and registered for th $5 tier.

 * **Email rendered horribly**
-By embedding imagery in emails, I had to add a lot of inline styles to provide a coherent email that matches the website version rather than just stealing my itineray-details element.
+By embedding imagery in emails, I had to add a lot of inline styles to provide a coherent email that matches the website version rather than just stealing my itinerary-details element.

 * **blank and invalid email input accepted**
 When unit testing, I noticed EmailJS allows you to send bad email addresses, rather than build validation logic, I used Bootstrap 4.0's by changing my input form to match an example in their documentation.
+I also added 'required' to the email input field.

 * **user doesn't know status of email send**
 I had console logs for errors and success for the send email function and the user had no idea what was going on.
 I updated the success and failures to output a message to the screen.

 * **small devices places to visit map controls**
 When testing small devices it was noted that the map controls were taking up too much space.
-I read the maps API documenation and figured out how to turn off some of the controls and how to move them to a different location.
+I read the maps API documentation and figured out how to turn off some of the controls and how to move them to a different location.

 * **Small Devices other content required scrolling** The desktop has a nice left side summary/legend of the Days, but it had to be hidden for small devices.
 There was no way for the user to really know there was content below the main map.
-I updated the main map to have infoWindows so the user can click on a marker, then expose a link to the places to see for that particular day.
+I updated the main map's location pins to have infoWindows so the user can click on a marker, then expose a link to the places to see for that particular day.
 I also figured out how to change the zoom of the map if on small devices by looking at window.innerWidth.
 This allowed me to make the map shorter for small devices with the entire country in view.
-And a shorter map allows  a bit of the section under the map to visible on page load for small devices.
+This shorter map allows a bit of the section under the map to be visible on page load for small devices so the user knows they can scroll down and see more.

 * **ipad pro 9.7 portrait view**
-The site looked really bad for this view and I didn't want to waste more time for tablet CSS tweaking so I changed my breakpoint from 768px to 992.
+The site looked really bad for this view and I didn't want to waste more time for tablet CSS tweaking so I changed my breakpoint from 768px to 992px to hide the left links that are seen on a larger device.

-* **room vs trips inconsistent button issue** Accommodation page button took you to next page, but trip button did a slide down, made things consistent.
+* **room vs trips inconsistent button issue** Accommodation page button took you to next page, but trip button did a slide down.
+It was not an ideal user experience and I felt that the imagery button, made things consistent.

 * **email accommodation link is hard to make out** Unit testing showed that the inline style for accommodations a tag wasn't working.
 I forgot to assign the value to the replacement string.

+* **broken links** *
+The hotels and youth hostile links were broken.
+I discovered that the links I had originally found were re-hosted since I first grabbed them and had to update them.

 ## Deployment
 Note: The coding for the project was done in PyCharm in a local environment with default configurations as it only requires javascript, CSS and HTML files.
 This website is